 - Calculation algorithm

-- Risk adjustment methods
+- Risk adjustment and/or stratification methods

-- Diabetic Foot & Ankle Care, Peripheral Neuropathy (CMIT Family ID 00199) – Neurological Evaluation (Steward: American Podiatric Medical Association) is a process measure reporting the frequency of peripheral neuropathy evaluations by measured entities; the proposed measure addresses peripheral neuropathy outcomes.
+- Diabetic Foot & Ankle Care, Peripheral Neuropathy (CMIT Member ID 00199) – Neurological Evaluation (Steward: American Podiatric Medical Association) is a process measure reporting the frequency of peripheral neuropathy evaluations by measured entities; the proposed measure addresses peripheral neuropathy outcomes.

 - Influenza immunization measures exist for many care settings, but the new measure is for a new care setting.